 The plan view shows the legs being half-round where they join the carcase sides, but the front elevation doesn’t indicate any transition to fully round.
 My suggestion would be to have the legs fully round below the carcase and stepped to half round at the join.
 This would also give additional support and provide another degree of anti-racking or twist.

-This method would also allow the use of a sliding dovetail joint (either straight or tapered) and the joinery method would be invisible from both the underneath and the inside of the cabinet.A thief stole my anti-depressants.
-I hope he’s happy now.
+This method would also allow the use of a sliding dovetail joint (either straight or tapered) and the joinery method would be invisible from both the underneath and the inside of the cabinet.Nothing succeeds like a budgie without a beak.

 13th Jun 2019, 02:31 PM #13